ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

 earlier, because I was using OAI, the S3 static site feature needed to be disabled.
 This also meant that `default directoy indexes` aren't enabled either.
 Fortunately, the article provided a workaround even though it ended up being a bit of a hassle to implement.
+&nbsp;

 ### Lambda@Edge
 To workaround the issue, you can use `Lambda@Edge` which allows you to use a